-Analysis of recent aussie→dollar forecasts.
-We collate forecasts from respected FX analysts together with the latest AUD to USD performance and trends.
+Analysis of recent aussie → dollar forecasts for 2025.
+We collate forecasts from respected FX analysts together with the latest Australian dollar to US dollar performance and trends.

 Forecasts for AUD to USD